BaseMax/PHPTodoListAJAX/README.md

-# PHP Todo-List with Ajax
+# PHP Todo-List with AJAX

-This is a simple PHP web-application that let you create, edit, delete the tasks in the simplest way.
+This is a simple PHP web-application that let you create, edit, and delete the tasks in the simplest way.
+(HTML, CSS, JS, PHP)

 For start you should create a new Database and two table like below: